-Editor's note: This article was originally published on August 13, 2013; it was updated on July 20, 2015 to reflect the latest information.
+Editor's note: This article was originally published August 13, 2013; it was updated February 5, 2016 to reflect the latest information.

 So take a few minutes to understand the magnitude of this crisis.
 Read below to learn the facts behind the figures — and find out how you can help.

 When did the crisis start?

 Anti-government demonstrations began in March of 2011, part of the Arab Spring.
 But the peaceful protests quickly escalated after the government's violent crackdown, and rebels began fighting back against the regime.

 By July, army defectors had loosely organized the Free Syrian Army and many civilian Syrians took up arms to join the opposition.
 Divisions between secular and Islamist fighters, and between ethnic groups, continue to complicate the politics of the conflict.

 What is happening to Syrians caught in the war?

 Almost five years after it began, the full-blown civil war has killed over 220,000 people, half of whom are believed to be civilians.
 Bombings are destroying crowded cities and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.

 The U.N. estimates that 6.6 million people are internally displaced.
 When you also consider refugees, more than half of the country’s pre-war population of 23 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.